-Starting in Summer 2015, the School of Computer Science at the University of Massachusetts, Amherst will offer a new 10-week data science summer research program for undergraduates.
+Starting in Summer 2015, the College of Information and Computer Sciences at the University of Massachusetts, Amherst will offer a new 10-week data science summer research program for undergraduates.
 Students will have the opportunity to conduct research projects in multiple areas relevant to data science including applications (computational social science, computational ecology and sustainability, mobile health, etc.), data analytics (machine learning, NLP, etc.), and computational infrastructure for data science (databases, parallel and distributed systems, cloud computing, etc.).

 Students will work on research projects under the supervision of a faculty member and graduate student mentor.
 Students will present the final results of their work at an open poster session during the final week of the program and, where appropriate, at their home institutions and/or scholarly venues such as conferences.